Special offer

 What are some examples of other disrespectful behaviors in the workplace?

-Outside underhanded comments, other examples of disrespectful behavior include gossip, intimidation, giving coworkers the silent treatment and using profanity.
-If left unaddressed, these issues can lead to office drama, complaints from employees or formal grievances.
+Outside of underhanded comments, other examples of disrespectful behavior include gossip, intimidation or profanity.
+If left unaddressed, these issues can lead to office drama, employee complaints or formal grievances.

 Why do people make underhanded or condescending remarks?